 When I am trying to develop a new recipe, I happily take inspiration wherever I can find it.
-In the case of this cocktail, I happened to find it in three places.
+In the case of this cocktail, I happened to find it in two places.
 Lucky for you, I’ve combined them into one delicious, refreshing cocktail recipe just in time for your Fourth of July celebration.

 The first inspiration was the arrival of summer last Friday.
 Since then, we’ve seen temperatures well into the 90s with oppressive humidity.
 Apparently, Mother Nature wants to drive the point home: summer is here!